 Our favorite side dish for taco night!!!
-This Black Bean Soup only uses three ingredients and a couple spices, put our black bean soup recipe on your menu plan for Taco Tuesday, or Wednesday, or any day that ends in ‘Y’!
+This Black Bean Soup only uses three ingredients and a couple spices, put it on your menu plan for Taco Tuesday, or Wednesday, or any day that ends in ‘Y’!

 When I made this black bean soup, my son, Casey, told me he didn’t like black beans and ‘no thank you.’
 Then he tried it, and I almost didn’t have enough left to take pictures.